ZinhAL-Sweedy/tictactoe/README.md

 #### using load Storage
 #### I did  get short time to work with ai other to make my game play with computer
 ### Whish List
-- Players chooser his images
+- Players chooser his images done
 - refactor my
 - add more functionalty
 - add 4*4
-- finish AI after AI and I just need to figure all the steps of the computer moves
+- finish AI after AI and I just need to figure all the steps of the computer moves done
 - add music